braadworst/lr-server-renderer/README.md

 ```
 renderer.state({ data : [...], otherProperties : true });
 ```
 _Add data to a script tag that you can access on the client again.
-This prevents loading the same data on the client again.
-The data will be available by accessing `window.__state__`._
+This prevents loading the same data.
+The data will be available by accessing `window.__state__` as json._

 **state:object**
 An object that has been loaded on the server that you want to transfer to the client.